Tucson Area Walking Tours

 Turquoise Trail

-Presidio Museum Tour Guide Mauro Trejo leads this walking tour, which covers the Turquoise Trail through the heart of downtown.
+Presidio Museum Tour Guides Mauro Trejo and Dorothy Yanez lead different versions of this walking tour, which covers the Turquoise Trail through the heart of downtown.
 Learn about Tucson’s fascinating history and see some architectural gems.
 Pre-registration is required.

-PLEASE NOTE: A standard-length and a slightly- shorter version of the Turquoise Trail (led by tour guide Dorothy Yanez) are both available through June.
+PLEASE NOTE: A standard-length 2.5-mile tour (led by Mauro) and a slightly- shorter version of the Turquoise Trail (led by Dorothy) are both available.
+Dorothy also offers an afternoon tour with wine tasting at Maynard’s Market afterwards.
 Make sure you register for the correct tour below:

 STANDARD LENGTH TURQUOISE TRAIL TOUR